RobbieL-nlp/chronos/README.md

 #### Time Span

 `ChronoXSpan` provides a main function `contains`.
-It also provide `start` and `end` properties which reference decoded ChronoX instance for start and end pattern, you can utilize these two properties for calculation releted start or end pattern seperately.
+It also provide `start` and `end` properties which reference decoded ChronoX instances for start and end pattern, you can utilize these two properties for calculation releted start or end pattern seperately.

 ```python
 from chronox import ChronoXSpan